CircuitVerse/Interactive-Book/docs/MSI/decoder.md

 ## 2 to 4 Line Decoder
 {: .no_toc }

-The block diagram of 2 to 4 line decoder is shown in the fig.
+Block diagram of an 2-4 line decoder is shown in the figure below.
-A and B are the two inputs where D through D are the four outputs.
+A and B are the two input lines where D0-D3 are the four output lines.
-Truth table explains the operations of a decoder.
+The Truth-table shows the operations of a Decoder.
-It shows that each output is 1 for only a specific combination of inputs.
+The output is 1 for a combination of inputs according to the truth -table.

 ## Block Diagram
 {: .no_toc }